Meera Dewan

 Meera Dewan is a social-issue documentary filmmaker and columnist based out of New Delhi, India.
+Since 1983, Meera has directed award winning documentaries on alternate visions for society, including equality for women, children, indigenous people, and on the themes around the protection of our shared planet.
+She has filmed extensively in India, S Asia, Vietnam, Germany, Canada.
+Her films have won over 21 international and national awards including at International Film Festival of India; Festival de films du femmes, France; Oberhausen Film Festival (4 Awards); Leipzig Film Festival, Reina Film Festival, France; Okomedia Film Fest, (Grand Jury Award), Mumbai International Film Fest, National Film Festival, India.

 Career

 Her first documentary, "Gift of Love", was an anti-dowry film for Films Division of India.
 Since then she has filmed documentaries in South Asia, Vietnam, Germany and Canada.
 Her films have won over 21 international and national awards, including at the Reina Film Festival, Okomedia Film Festival, International Film Festival of India, Festival de films du femmes, Oberhausen Film Festival, Leipzig Film Festival and the Mumbai International Film Festival.
 She has been on the juries of the Leipzig, Okomedia, Oberhausen, Freiberg, Indian Panorama and National Film Festivals.